pbinkley/microcopying_1940/index.markdown

 <div class="speech" data-speaker="TATE">

 <p><span class="speaker" data-speaker="TATE">MR. TATE</span>: Mr. Chairman, I would like to add one
 point.
-Would it be advisable to refer to the Continuation <span style="page" id="page115">[p.115]</span> Committee the recommendation that a very careful survey of exactly what constitutes cost of microfilm, based on the various points that have been brought uŋ in this discussion, be made?
+Would it be advisable to refer to the Continuation <span class="page" id="page115">[p.115]</span> Committee the recommendation that a very careful survey of exactly what constitutes cost of microfilm, based on the various points that have been brought uŋ in this discussion, be made?
 In other words, we haven't really discussed cost and its elements.
 We have talked around the subject a good deal, but no